sourcegraph/ds-to-dhall/README.md

-ds-to-dhall is a (for now internal) tool that lets us keep up with changes in [deploy-sourcegraph](https://github.com/sourcegraph/deploy-sourcegraph) and friends while we are designing, engineering and eventually migrating to a deploymemnt solution based on [Dhall](https://dhall-lang.org/#).
+ds-to-dhall is a (for now internal) tool that lets us keep up with changes in [deploy-sourcegraph](https://github.com/sourcegraph/deploy-sourcegraph) and friends while we are designing, engineering and eventually migrating to a deployment solution based on [Dhall](https://dhall-lang.org/#).

 ## Intro